talmolab/sleap/docs/installation.md

 conda list
 ```

 Then, [open a new Issue](https://github.com/talmolab/sleap/issues) providing the versions from either command above, as well as any errors you saw in the console during the installation.
-Or [start a discussion](https://github.com/talmolab/sleap/discussions) for help from the community.
+Or [start a discussion](https://github.com/talmolab/sleap/discussions) to get help from the community.